Darkblader24/XPS-XNALara-Scene-Importer/README.md

 XPS is a fantastic and simple tool for posing and scene construction, and its convenient sliders and color picker make it possible to quickly build vivid, colorful light setups.
 However, for 3D artists looking to improve their realism, it has some shortcomings, especially the lack of cast shadows.
 Blender’s Eevee engine is extremely capable and works in real time, just the same as XPS, and it renders quickly and allows for multiple saved camera angles, strongly improving upon XPS’s existing functions.
 XPS has often been treated as a tool in a larger rendering workflow, where you import your character and create your pose, then export as .obj to render in a different program.
 But what if you want to adjust your pose after export?
 What if you like the light setup you already made in XPS?
 Too bad, so sad - until now!
 With this plugin, you get the best of both worlds: you can upgrade to Blender 3.3 as your final renderer, and still pose models and build new scenes in XPS, or improve your old XPS scenes with the literal click of a button.

+### Optimization:
+To make your renders look as good as possible, adjust your .blend file to the following settings, which increase brightness and contrast and enhance your lighting.
+- World panel > Surface > Strength: 1.3
+- Scene panel > Color Management > Look: Very High Contrast
+- Scene panel > Color Management > Exposure: -0.5
+- Scene panel > Color Management > Gamma: 1.5

 ### Import Options:
 Within the Import XPS selection window, there are several checkbox options:
 - Import Models: Exactly what it sounds like.
 This function tracks down every model saved in your scene (generic_item.mesh, xps.xps, or generic_item.mesh.ascii) and imports them to Blender, at the correct coordinates, and with the correct pose loaded.